UMNFuN/FunGuild/README.md

 <h1>FUNGuild: Fungi + fUNctional + Guild</h1>

 <h2>We continue to work behind the scenes to provide updates and support for the FUNGuild Database.
-We expect to release the next version of the database in Spring 2024.
+We expect to release the next version of the database in Summer 2024.
 Currently, the database includes over 13,000 fungal taxa!

 <h3>Quick start</h3>